chinamike65/hugo-tuolesi/content/book3/book3en.md

 People with great amounts of anger usually go to hell.

 For example, if you are angry with a Buddha or Bodhisattva, if you are angry with a Bodhisattva who has come to earth, the blessings accumulated over a hundred kalpas will be eliminated in an instant, and you will go to hell in the next life, and you will stay in hell for a hundred kalpas.
-If the opponent is a bodhisattva of eight or more lands, the blessings of a thousand kalpas will be eliminated at once, and you will spend a thousand kalpas in hell; if you are angry with ordinary bodhisattvas, the blessings of one kalpa will be eliminated, and you will stay in hell.
+If the opponent is a bodhisattva of the eight bhumi or more, the blessings of a thousand kalpas will be eliminated at once, and you will spend a thousand kalpas in hell; if you are angry with ordinary bodhisattvas, the blessings of one kalpa will be eliminated, and you will stay in hell.

-Therefore, we must never be angry with Buddhas and Bodhisattvas, because we do not know who Bodhisattvas are, so it is easy to create such bad karma.
+Therefore, we must never be angry with Buddhas and Bodhisattvas, because we do not know who is a Bodhisattvas or not, so it is easy to create such bad karma.

 336